alphagov/govwifi-terraform/README.md

 - Copy the NS records for the newly created hosted zone.
 - Log into the GovWifi Production AWS account `gds-cli aws govwifi -l`
-- In the production account in Route53 go to the `wifi.service.gov.uk` hosted zone.
+- In the GovWifi Production account in the Route53 go to the `wifi.service.gov.uk` hosted zone.
-- Add a NS record for your new environment with the copied NS records.
+- Add the NS records for your new environment with the copied NS records.
 - Validate DNS delegation is complete:
-  - Verify DNS delegation is complete ` dig -t NS <your_env>.wifi.service.gov.uk`  The result should match the your new environments NS records.
+  - Verify DNS delegation is complete ` dig -t NS <ENV>.wifi.service.gov.uk`  The result should match the your new environments NS records.

 #### Create The Access Logs S3 Bucket